Forni della Signoria

 The Forni della Signoria (L-Ifran tas-Sinjurija; Bakeries of the Grandmaster) was a bakehouse in Valletta, Malta.
 It was constructed in the late 16th century by the Order of St John, and it consisted of a number of bakeries which produced bread for the inhabitants of Valletta and the surrounding area, as well as for the Order's garrison and navy.

 It remained in use by the French and later the British militaries, until a new Royal Naval Bakery was opened in Birgu in 1845.
 The bakery was subsequently converted into stores, before falling into disrepair.
-The building was demolished in the early 20th century to make way for Vincenti Buildings.
+The building was demolished in the early 20th century to make way for the Vincenti Buildings.
 The bakery gave its name to Old Bakery Street, one of the main streets of Valletta.

 History

 Background

 The first prominent bakeries for the Order were built in Birgu in 1545.
 In 1566 Architect Francesco Laparelli designed a plan for a new city, Valletta, where all public and prominent buildings were to be in a reserved area.
 Among these buildings were the Forni della Sacra Religione.

 Small individual bakeries were first built on site, which had existed since the 1570s.
 These bakeries were built during the magistracy of Grand Master Jean de la Cassière at his own expense, and were known in Italian as the Forni pubblici della religione (Public Bakeries of the Religion).
 The bakeries were among the first erected buildings in Valletta.
 According to Leonard Mahoney (1988), similar to the first buildings of Valletta, these bakeries were built for convenience of the first wave of workers and migrants rather than keeping also in mind the aesthetic appeal of architecture.
 Thus, these bakeries can be considered to have had a vernacular architecture to a certain extent.

 The reserved area, generally known as the collachio, was toyed about for years and was eventually abandoned as it proved not practical for business, administration and the rest of inhabitants of the city.
 However, more or less, the mentioned buildings occupied the designated area.